Cambodia Climate Change Alliance (CCCA) - Phase III

 CCCA3 project locations

-Target number of beneficiaries by 2024
+Target number of beneficiaries of adaptation measures by 2024

 Target GHG emission reduction by 2024